-Celtic folk/rock singer/songwriter & media producer from Belfast, Northern Ireland
+Celtic folk/rock singer/songwriter and media producer from Belfast, Northern Ireland

-Raymond has produced three Celtic albums and maintains more than 20 podcasts, on iTunes, has been a writer and publisher since 1990, (producing 'Bread' magazine for 7 years and also three books, 'Ireland - now the good news!, 1995; 'The Whore and Her Mother', 2011; and 'A Wee Taste a' Craic,' 2011), and a radio presenter, (in Belfast), since 1993.
+Raymond has produced three Celtic albums and maintains more than 20 podcasts, on iTunes, has been a writer and publisher since 1988, (producing 'Bread' magazine for 7 years and also four books – 'Ireland - now the good news!, 1995; 'The Whore and Her Mother', 2011; and 'A Wee Taste a' Craic,' 2011), and 'Oh What Rapture!' – and a radio presenter, (in Belfast), since 1993.

 In 2004 he began to get involved in an internet station based in San Francisco.
 In March 2009, (around St. Patrick's Day!), Raymond's Celtic Roots Radio podcast show, (launched in September 2008), began to really take off - with 300-400 new subscribers each day, from 30 different countries!
 Raymond had to upgrade his hosting account as the bandwidth quadrupled!